ahmettulutas/MemeGeneratorV2/README.md

 # MemeGeneratorV2
 In this project I used @reduxjs/toolkit and redux-persist.
 You can find an example for createAsyncThunk below.
-The condition in the asyncthunk stops api call if redux store persisted.
 <br />
 <br />
 ![ gif](gif.gif)